Artificial Intelligence in Ovarian Cancer Histopathology: A Systematic Review: Methods

 \subsection{Literature Search}

 Searches were conducted in three research databases, PubMed, Scopus and Web of Science, and two trial registries, Cochrane Central Register of Controlled Trials (CENTRAL) and the World Health Organisation International Clinical Trial Registry Platform (WHO-ICTRP).
-The initial searches were performed on 25/04/2022 and were repeated on 01/12/2022.
+The research databases only include journals and conference proceedings which have undergone peer review, ensuring the integrity of included research.
+The initial searches were performed on 25/04/2022 and were most recently repeated on 19/05/2023.
 The search strategy was composed of three distinct aspects - artificial intelligence, ovarian cancer, and histopathology.
-For each aspect, multiple relevant terms were combined using the \emph{OR} operator (e.g. "artificial intelligence" OR "machine learning"), and then these were combined using the \emph{AND} operator to ensure that retrieved research met all three aspects.
+For each aspect, multiple relevant terms were combined using the \emph{OR} operator (e.g. ``artificial intelligence" OR ``machine learning"), and then these were combined using the \emph{AND} operator to ensure that retrieved research met all three aspects.
 The widest possible set of search fields was used for each search engine except for Scopus, where restrictions were imposed to avoid searching within the citation list of each article, which is not an available field in the other search engines.
 The terms 'ML' and 'AI' were restricted to specific fields due to the diversity of their possible meanings.
 To ensure the most rigorous literature search possible, no restrictions were placed on the publication date or article type during searching.

 Many AI approaches build on statistical models, such as logistic regression, which can blur the lines between disciplines.
 When conducting searches, a previously reported methodology was adopted \cite{Dhiman2022} whereby typical AI approaches were searched by name (e.g. neural networks), and other methods were searched by whether the authors described their work as \emph{artificial intelligence}.
 Full details of the search implementation for each database are provided in Appendix \ref{app:search}.
 The review protocol was registered with PROSPERO before the search results were screened for inclusion (CRD42022334730).